shazeeye/plotly-challenge/README.md

 ## Hints

-* Useb `console.log` inside of your JavaScript code to see what your data looks like at each step.
+* Used `console.log` inside of your JavaScript code to see what your data looks like at each step.

 * Referred to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.